zalibhai2121/VisionFinal/README.md

 5/11 - "Improved" the model  (still has a long way to go), got the camera to work, need some sleep --M

+5/12 - Training greyscale dataset, working on developing a thresholded one... --M

 # How it works:
 ## Two ways to go about this: